the-collab-lab/career-lab-challenge-next/README.md

 ### 🖼️ Requesting an image

-The AIC provides an endpoint dedicated to serving images.
-You can make requests from it as follows:
+AIC provides an endpoint dedicated to serving images.
+These image URLs are structured as follows:

 ```
 https://www.artic.edu/iiif/2/{IMAGE_ID}/full/843,/0/default.jpg